 Dry AMD has three stages: early, intermediate, and late.
-In the early stages of age-related macular degeneration, there is usually no vision loss and it often takes until the intermediate stage for it to have a big impact on your vision.
+In the early stages of age-related macular degeneration, there is usually no vision loss, and it often takes until the intermediate stage for it to have a big impact on your vision.

 It is extremely important to protect your eyes and prevent further vision loss if you are experiencing AMD.
-Our doctors at The EyeDoctors Optometrists can help diagnose, discuss options, and create a treatment plan if you do have age-related macular degeneration.
-Schedule an appointment for an eye exam to treat AMD.
+Our optometrists can help diagnose, discuss options, and create a treatment plan for age-related macular degeneration.
+Schedule an appointment for an eye exam today!

 Dry macular degeneration is when the macula slowly breaks down and blurring of central vision occurs.
 Wet macular degeneration is when blood vessels behind the retina grow under the macular and leak onto the macula.

 Age-related macular degeneration can happen in just one eye or both eyes.
 If you have AMD in both eyes, symptoms are usually worse in one eye.
 Symptoms aren’t always recognized until the condition happens to both eyes.